Chart Color Schemes

 Infrastructure

-Kurnell has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kurnell has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact the area.
+AreaSearch identified seven projects likely impacting the area.
 Notable projects include Bidhiinja Beach, Kurnell Visitor Centre Reconstruction, Bidhiinja Beach - Kurnell Peninsula Development, and Kurnell Battery Energy Storage System.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.